Tanhaiyan: Plot

 Set against a wedding backdrop, the show focuses on two individuals, Meera and Haider, who meet at the wedding of their friends Avantika and Sid.
 Haider is a rich and carefree casanova, while Meera is a bubbly and cheerful fashion designer.
-Haider holds himself and his absence responsible for his friend Raza's suicide which, apparently, was because of a love failure.
+Haider holds himself and his absence responsible for his friend Raza's suicide, after Haider had left for London.
 Meera feels lonely after her parents died in a car accident.
 Both bottle their pasts, repressing their pain under their new personalities.

 The two constantly bicker, playfully flirt with each other and decide to go for a one-night stand, which Meera drunkenly calls "sleepex".
 They grow closer after a failed attempt, finally do it and soon realize that they developed feelings for each other.
-Haider feels affected by Meera and pushes her away, scared that his feelings will make him vulnerable.
+Haider feels affected by Meera and pushes her away, scared that his feelings will make him vulnerable, and break his 'casanova' coping mechanism to escape his past.

 Meanwhile, Avantika struggles with a secret of her own.
-When Sid and Avantika were briefly broken up, Avantika had a brief one-night stand with their common friend, Sameer.
+When Sid and Avantika were briefly broken up at some point, Avantika had a brief one-night stand with their common friend, Sameer.
 Avantika reveals her long-buried secret to Sid, and he breaks off the marriage.

-Heartbroken by Haider's dismissive and rude behaviour, Meera decides to leave for a job in New York, but before packing her bags, she lets Haider know he has to forget her.
-Slowly waking up and smelling the coffee, Haider visits Raza's mother, where he has the epiphany that he cannot let his love go.
-He stops her from leaving, confessing his love to her, and they embrace.
+Haider visits Raza's grave, which he had avoided since he died, and finally breaks down, mourning his best friend.
+Meanwhile, heartbroken by Haider's dismissive and absent behaviour towards her.
+Meera decides to leave for a job in New York.
+Slowly waking up and smelling the coffee, Haider visits Raza's mother, where he has the epiphany that he cannot let Meera go.
+He rushes back and stops her from leaving, confessing his love to her, and they embrace.
 Later, he proposes marriage to her, which she accepts.